DEJVQ/frontend-nanodegree-arcade-game/README.md

-# Front-end NanoDegree Arcade Game
+# Front-end Nanodegree Arcade Game

 The game was written with Object Oriented Programming skills.
 Pure JS.